linode/docs/docs/guides/quick-answers/linux/how-to-install-selinux-on-ubuntu-18-04/index.md

 modified_by:
   name: Linode
 published: 2017-06-30
-title: "How to Install SELinux on Ubuntu 18.04"
+title: "Install SELinux on Ubuntu 18.04"
-h1_title: "Install SELinux on Ubuntu 18.04"
+title_meta: "How to Install SELinux on Ubuntu 18.04"
-enable_h1: true
 relations:
     platform:
         key: how-to-install-selinux